- Who is eligible for Medicaid in Wyoming?

 A group of medical students from the University of Wyoming testified in front of the committee in favor of Medicaid expansion, noting that when patients are unable to afford their care it affects their doctors as well, leading to high rates of burnout and potentially driving doctors out of the state.
 The Wyoming Hospital Association also testified, explaining how the state’s uncompensated care costs would be mitigated by Medicaid expansion.

-Some GOP committee members who had previously opposed Wyoming Medicaid expansion voted in favor of the measure in late 2019, but some remained steadfast in their opposition, including one who noted that he believes the federal government’s 90 percent funding rate for Medicaid expansion will not last (the federal government has been paying more than 90 percent of the cost of Medicaid expansion in every state that has expanded thus far, and will pay 90 percent starting in 2020 and in all future years, assuming the ACA remains intact).
+Some GOP committee members who had previously opposed Wyoming Medicaid expansion voted in favor of the measure in late 2019, but some remained steadfast in their opposition, including one who noted that he believes the federal government’s 90% funding rate for Medicaid expansion will not last (there is no evidence to support this, as federal Medicaid expansion funding has never dropped below 90% in any state).

 Ultimately, the bill died in committee on the first day of the 2020 legislative session.
-However, as the Covid-19 pandemic struck, and Wyoming lawmakers voted to have the Joint Revenue Committee again consider Medicaid expansion, with the possibility that it could be part of a special session in June.
-That did not come to pass, however, and the committee recommended that Medicaid expansion be reconsidered again during the regular 2021 legislative session (S.F.154, described above, is the 2021 version of Medicaid expansion legislation in the state).
+However, as the Covid-19 pandemic struck, Wyoming lawmakers voted to have the Joint Revenue Committee again consider Medicaid expansion, with the possibility that it could be part of a special session in June.
+That did not come to pass, however, and the committee recommended that Medicaid expansion be reconsidered again during the regular 2021 legislative session (S.F.154, described above, was the 2021 version of Medicaid expansion legislation in the state; it did not advance during the 2021 session).

 Lawmakers considered Medicaid expansion with a work requirement in 2019, but it didn’t pass